microsoft/TechExcel-Win-the-Database-Platform/index.md

 ## Exercises

 This lab has the following exercises:
+ - Set up, configure, and manage an SQL Managed Instance in Azure
  - Build a serverless, AI RAG application using data from Azure Cosmos DB
  - Migrate an on-premises PostgreSQL server to Azure Database for PostgreSQL
  - Integrate AI functionality into PostgreSQL